rtucker1/Cyber-Notes/Cybersecurity-Prework-Edit/docs/README.md

 ## What is Prework?

-Prework are the first steps you'll take in this program.
+Prework is the first step you'll take in this program.
 What you complete for prework will prepare you for the coming weeks in class.

+In the following assignments, you will:

-- You'll download all the necessary applications and tools;
+- Download all the necessary applications and tools needed for class;
-- get a sense of how the course progresses from topic to topic; you'll get a chance to explore some of the jobs out their (the reason you're taking this course);
+- Gain a sense of how the course progresses from topic to topic;
+- Explore some cybersecurity jobs out available;
-- we'll give you an idea of what cerficiations you'll want to study for (it's never to early to prep) and
+- Understand what cerficiations you'll want to pursue and study for.
-- lastly we'll help you callibrate your expectations, get you in the right mindset for learning, collabaoration and success.
+- Lastly, callibrate your expectations to get in the right mindset for learning, collabaoration and success.

-With that said, we encourage you to navigate through the four modules, complete any tasks asked, and get ready for a great (number of months) You are in for an amazing ride!
+With that said, we encourage you to navigate through the eight modules, complete any tasks asked, and get ready for a great experience You are in for an amazing ride!

 ---